lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 OTBN can be in different operational states.
 After reset (*init*), OTBN performs a secure wipe of the internal state and then becomes *idle*.
 OTBN is *busy* for as long it is performing an operation.
-OTBN is *locked* if a fatal error was observed.
+OTBN is *locked* if a fatal error was observed or after handling an RMA request.

 The current operational state is reflected in the {{< regref "STATUS" >}} register.
 - After reset, OTBN is busy with the internal secure wipe and the {{< regref "STATUS" >}} register is set to `BUSY_SEC_WIPE_INT`.